Fragtality/PilotsDeck/README.md

 #### TRANSPARENCY

-Use this Manipulator to modifiy the Transparency of an Element.<br/>
+Use this Manipulator to modify the Transparency of an Element.<br/>
 In the default Behavior, the Manipulator will set the specified Transparency on the Element it is attached to - when the Conditions are true.
 If they are false, the Element continues to use its configured Transparency.<br/><br/>

 Alternatively the Transparency can be dynamically changed based on the Value of a Variable - to enable that Behavior check *Change Transparency dynamically by Value* and configure the *Monitor Address*.<br/>